Hymncharts Will Fit Your Worship Style

 A note from composer/arranger Don Chapman:

-The hymncharts timeline reflects how worship styles have changed over the past ten years as well as how my own personal arranging style has changed.
-Older arrangements are more blended and newer arrangements are more contemporary.
+The Hymncharts timeline reflects how worship styles have changed over the past twenty years, along with how my own arranging style has evolved.
+My arrangements fall into three styles: blended, contemporary and modern.

 LISTEN: My Savior's Love (Blended)